CameronB9/DevOps-Course-Starter/README.md

 docker-compose -f docker-compose.dev.yml up --build
 ```

 by default, the development environment will run flask in debug mode, tests and e2e tests.
+The app should run on port 5000.
 You can chose specific services by passing additional arguments to the up command.
 For example, if you only want to run flask, run the below command:

 ```bash
 docker-compose -f docker-compose.dev.yml up dev